 - The United States Patent and Trademark Office is implementing the Trademark Modernization Act of 2020, which will promote innovation by making it easier to clear away unused registered trademarks and improving the registration process for individuals and businesses.

-- FTC unanimously voted to ramp up enforcement against repair restrictions, so that consumers can fix their products cheaply and easily.
+- The Federal Trade Commission unanimously voted to ramp up enforcement against repair restrictions, so that consumers can fix their products cheaply and easily.

 - FCC started the process for adopting rules to address sweetheart deals between landlords and internet providers that restrict tenants to only one broadband option.

-- FTC filed an amended complaint against Facebook for alleging antitrust violations, including that Facebook resorted to an illegal “buy-or-bury” scheme to crush competition.
+- The Federal Trade Commission filed an amended complaint against Facebook for alleging antitrust violations, including that Facebook resorted to an illegal “buy-or-bury” scheme to crush competition.

 - The Department of Justice, the United States Patent and Trademark Office, and the National Institute of Standards and Technology sought comment on a draft policy statement seeking to promote good-faith negotiations over patents to essential technologies.

 - The Department of Commerce launched a revitalized effort to assist the United States Patent and Trademark Office in developing a comprehensive national strategy to build a more diverse and inclusive innovation ecosystem.